 Your Cart

-Let’s look at an example.
+Let’s look at some examples.
 The word the is usually introduced very early in beginning reading texts because it is a high-frequency word that appears a lot in English texts.
 It is one of the glue words that helps to bind a sentence and story together.
 It is just a small word of only three letters, but from a decoding point of view, it offers some challenges that make it tricky at the early stages of reading.
 All sounds in the word the will not have been taught to children yet.
-These sounds are the digraph /th/ (two letters, one sound), which makes a voiced and unvoiced sound, but in this case it is the voiced, and the letter e, which in this case represents an unstressed vowel, the schwa sound /ə/.
+These sounds are the digraph /th/ (two letters, one sound), which makes a voiced and unvoiced sound, but in this case it is the voiced, and the letter e, which is this case represents an unstressed vowel, the schwa sound /ə/.
+Later in a synthetic phonics program, these sounds will be taught and then the word is no longer tricky.

 The Sunshine Phonics Decodable Series aligns very closely with the F-10 Australian Curriculum: English.
 The program meets the content descriptors across all three strands of Language, Literature and Literacy for Foundation and Year 1 and most of the sub-strands at these year levels.